-People will be encouraged to contact the duty email inbox should their circumstances change.
-People referred via Gateway to Care will have been notified at the point of the referral being raised with the team and that there may be a waiting time depending on the assessed urgency of the need.
+At times of high demand referrers will be notified of the high demand upon services and a probable short waiting period.
+Referrers will be encouraged to contact the central referral email inbox should circumstances change.
+People referred via Gateway to Care will have been notified at the point of the referral being raised that a short waiting time may be probable, and that a member of the team will be in touch once the referral has been allocated a worker from the team.